 During the course of World Osprey Week we’re following the spring migration of several different Ospreys.
 Here’s an introduction to each of them.

 30(05) is a female Osprey who fledged from the Site B nest at Rutland Water in central England in 2005.
-She first returned two years later and then bred successfully for the first time in 2009 at a nest known as Site K. To date she has raised a total of ten chicks.
+She first returned two years later and then bred successfully for the first time in 2009 at a nest known as Site K. To date she has raised a total of eleven chicks.

 We are very grateful to Rob Bierregaard for allowing us to track Belle during World Osprey Week.
 To find out more about Rob’s Osprey migration studies in the United States, check out his website.

 Staddler is the breeding male at a nest on a 10 foot high platform in the saltmarsh at Seabrook Harbor in New Hampshire.
 Ospreys originally nested on top of a duck blind before local resident Dave Weber installed a platform several years ago.
 Staddler is named after the short wooden stakes which dot the saltmarshes of New England.
 These Staddles were used to hold platforms where harvested saltmarsh grass was stacked to dry.
 The weather-worn stakes still persist today and now provide perfect feeding perches for Ospreys.

 Staddler was tagged by Iain MacLeod and Rob Bierregaard in 2015 and migrated to Brazil for the winter.
 He returned to New Hampshire last spring and reared two chicks.
 Staddler is now back at his wintering site in Brazil – but should leave any day.
 To find out more click here.
 We are very grateful to Iain MacLeod of the Squam Lakes Natural Science Center for allowing Staddler to be included on the map.

 Sadly we have lost contact with some of the Ospreys that we have followed previously during WOW.